3 Foods You Should and Shouldn’t Eat on a Keto Diet

 Now, this isn’t intended to prompt you to avoid delicious dips entirely.
 However, when choosing condiments for your meals, a bit of discernment goes a long way.
 For instance, mayonnaise is definitely keto-friendly.
 Unfortunately, studies have shown that most come with a ton of health hazards as well.

 Mayonnaise is often packed with trans fats and poorly-sourced saturated fats, which have been shown to be detrimental to your heart’s well-being.
 A study published in the British Medical Journal affirmed that a higher intake of trans fats and saturated fats make it more likely for you to develop coronary artery disease.
-So if mayonnaise is on the menu, reach for a mayonnaise that is high in heart-healthy oleic acid made from avocado oil.
+So if mayonnaise is on the menu, reach for a mayonnaise that is high in heart-healthy oleic acid made from avocado oil, such as Keto Certified avocado mayonnaise from Primal Kitchen.

 3 Food You Should Add to your Keto Diet